 Is the Criticism of Amazon Fair?

 A friend posted on her Facebook page this article: Amazon earned Seattle’s hostility, which details wage disparities caused by the growth of the tech sector in Seattle.
 The post opened an interesting conversation about what Amazon has done, both good and bad, to Seattle.
-Amazon absorbs an unnatural amount of blame for everything, a sample of things uttered and heard by me: too many Amazon lunch shuttles in Seattle’s International District blocking all the good parking, too much-wasted cardboard from all of their shipping boxes, gentrification and displacement, and the Instant Pot craze.
-Others asked if the overall criticism fair.
+Amazon absorbs an unnatural amount of blame for everything, a sample of things uttered and heard by me: too many Amazon lunch shuttles in Seattle’s International District blocking all the good parking, too much-wasted cardboard from their shipping boxes, gentrification and displacement, and the Instant Pot craze.
+Others asked if the criticism is fair.

 Amazon has done a lot to help Seattle grow to where it is today.
 The South Lake Union neighborhood where many of their offices are looks drastically different because of their company presence.
 Back when the company was starting they worked out of Beacon Tower on Beacon Hill in an old VA hospital.
 They also made a generous gift to Mary’s Place, a homeless shelter, offering them permanent space in their new Seattle headquarters.
 All of this is great and I still can’t ignore what Amazon and other companies are not doing to support communities of color.
 It isn’t Amazon’s fault and at the same time, it is.

 Seattle’s communities of color have been hit hard by the growth of Amazon.
 African American friends share stories about how they know once they sell the family home in the Central District (a historically Black/African American neighborhood) they know they will never return because they are priced out.
 One family event — a job loss, a death or illness, a house fire – sends families of color fleeing from the city because they can’t hold on and stay in the city due to rising rent caused by the influx of new workers who need places to live.
 Yet leaving means giving up a precious network of support from schools, organizations, and friends.
-Is the Amazon’s fault no, but yes.
+Is this Amazon’s fault no, but yes.
 The wealth generated and concentrated in the hands of a few have caused displacement and gentrification and other hardships.

 The philanthropic giving Amazon has done is has been on their terms to benefit their interest.
 The bold and generous gift to Mary’s Place is wonderful, and it is safe.
-As a city we need more support for unhoused people and it will help people of color.
+As a city, we need more support for unhoused people and it will help people of color.
 But at the same time, I look at that gift and think “of course the donation went to Mary’s Place, a historically white led organization who looks and sounds like them,” it was a safe place to make a gift.
 Where is the support for an organization like Chief Seattle Club, a Native American organization supporting many Native Americans experiencing homelessness?
 Other news articles talk about how Amazon supports Code.org.
 Great, makes sense supporting the pipeline of getting kids interested in computer science.
 While Code.org is led by a poc, when I looked at their staff pictures I had to scroll a lot before seeing pocs – so again supporting good work, but on their terms and to organizations that look and sound like them.
 Another friend said their giving appears very transactional, not a great way to aim for systemic change.

 Be a Good Neighbor and What the Next City Should Prepare for